curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- When a room loads, and there are cabinets not assigned, [[Age of Joy]] will assign a random cabinet to each free position.
 	- [[Cabinet Artist]]s could deploy [[MAME]] files using the new key `mame-files` key in [[CDL the Cabinet Description Language#MAME files distribution]].
 	- New CDL key for `space` metric on cabinets: [[Cabinet space sizes]]. [[Cabinet Artist]]s could flag bigger cabinets to fulfill specifics spaces in the [[Room]]s and to not interfere with the Player transit.
-	- There aren't *required* [[Cabinets]] in the new version.
-On previous ones [[Cabinet Artist]]s **must** to include some specific parts.
-Those parts aren't required anymore so for example, it is possible to create a cabinet without a screen.
+	- There aren't any *required* [[Cabinets]] parts in the new version.
+On previous ones [[Cabinet Artist]]s **must** include some specific parts.
+Those parts aren't required anymore, so, for example, it is possible to create a cabinet without a screen.

 ### AGEBasic change log